-When in contact with a specific allergen, the skin epithelium is loosened up like a sponge by the formation of an edema.
-This edema is an intercellular accumulation of fluid which can also converge into bubbles.
+When in contact with a specific allergen, the skin epithelium is loosened up like a sponge by the formation of edema.
+This edema is an intercellular accumulation of fluid that can also converge into bubbles.
 Typical allergens that cause such eczema are, e.g., animal hair (epithelium allergy).

 Epithelium in urine or urine sediment

-If an unusually high concentration of epithelial cells is found in urine or urine sediment samples, it should be assumed that a urinary tract infection has taken place.
-Its causes need to be clarified by further analysis.
+If an unusually high concentration of epithelial cells is found in the urine or urine sediment samples, it should be assumed that a urinary tract infection has taken place.
+It gives rise to the need to be clarified by further analysis.

 Ichthyosis refers to various forms of mostly genetically determined skin keratinization.
 Patients suffer from large scaly hyperkeratosis of the skin with impaired desquamation.